 Pass Typically, work graded D- to D+ (or 40 to 49) will show many of the following qualities: • Unsure and lacking in confidence when discussing ideas • Referring to the subject in question in a superficial manner • Making an effort to provide fairly balanced answers • Some points in the argument irrelevant to the topic • Little evidence of background reading • Some uncertainty over language and syntax • Strengths and weaknesses fairly balanced; occasionally clumsy and unimaginative • In creative work: superficial • Not succeeding in mastering the requirements of the medium

-- demonstrate appropriate academic writing skills, including referencing and bibliography.
+- be able to demonstrate appropriate academic writing skills, including referencing and bibliography.

-- identify in texts a range of linguistic and literary features
+- be able to identify in texts a range of linguistic and literary features

-- relate the meaning of a text to its formal and rhetorical aspects
+- be able to relate the meaning of a text to its formal and rhetorical aspects

 Close Reading Students will select from a choice of passages and write a close reading.